Aribo on target as Rangers win seven-goal thriller against Royal Antwerp | Goal.com

 With South Africa's Bongani Zungu dropped because of Covid-19 rules breach, Aribo and Balogun will be expected to help Rangers maintain their unbeaten run in the Premiership when they host Dundee United on Sunday.

-They sit at the top of the table with a 15-point gap above second-placed Celtic.
+They sit at the top of the table with a 15-point lead over second-placed Celtic.